Minimalist mindset in Tibet

 Tangulla Mountain Pass at 5231 meters.
 The highest summit in the world reachable by motor vehicles

 I seldom feel homesick when I travel but during this trip after a week on the road, I started to feel bored and restless.
-The journey from one point to another was too long … and most of the time we were stuck on our seat in the bus.
+The journey from one point to another was too long … and most of the time we were stuck in our seats on the bus.
 Plus the constant headache that I had, some drama here and there makes me a bit tired.

 What else did I see during this trip?
-From the eye of an outsider who spent just a few days mingling around locals there, what I noticed about Tibetan was their devotion towards their religion.
-It seems like most of them had that praying beads hanging at their finger tips at all time.
-Most of them were Tibetan Buddhism but … I did meet some muslim Tibetan while I was roaming around Lhasa’s back alleys.
+From the eye of an outsider who spent just a few days mingling with locals there, what I noticed about Tibetans was their devotion to their religion.
+It seems like most of them had praying beads hanging at their fingertips at all times.
+Most of them were Tibetan Buddhism but … I did meet some Muslim Tibetans while I was roaming around Lhasa’s back alleys.

 DSC_9464